 Q. Can I install Android Apps from a 'store'?

 A. You firstly register an email address with a 'store' (e.g. the Google Play Store) and you can then install the apps from there.
-In this Project, we have created a Subject Directory of Apps which brings you to the relavent link in the Google Play Store.
+On this Android Support Website, I have created - as a suggested starting point - a Subject-by-Subject Directory of Apps which then brings you to the relavent link in the Google Play Store.

 Q. Can I install Androd Apps directly, or must I go via some 'store'?

 A. Andoid Apps can be installed directly ...if you have the original '.apk' file.
 Check that you know the source of the file as unidentified .apks can carry potential risks.

 Q. Can I install a group of .apk files all at once?

 A. Yes, there are Programs for your PC that will do 'batch installations' via USB connection to your Tablet, without the need to copy each of the .apk files onto the Tablet.

 Q. Can I install a number of Apps across multiple Tablets?

 A. Yes, you can install your apps on as many of your devices as you like, so long as they are connected to the Google Email Account used to acquire the apps via the Google Play Store i.e. on your first visit to the Store you use your account to aquire the Apps.
 On your next device, you log in to the Store with the same Account: the Store will then tell you which of your Apps are installed (or not) on this second device etc.